pgomez-r/inception/guide/10_DOCKER_WORDPRESS.md

 The principle is the same as in the previous guide, we will use the `sed` command to change some specific lines of the config default file.

-> **Path /etc/php8/php-fpm.d/ depends on the installed php version!!
-You can use a variable PHP_VERSION or make sure of the path and specify it**
+> (!)
+Path '/etc/php8/php-fpm.d/' depends on the installed php version!!
+You can use a variable PHP_VERSION or make sure of the path and specify it

 ```
 RUN sed -i "s|listen = 127.0.0.1:9000|listen = 9000|g" /etc/php${PHP_VERSION}/php-fpm.d/www.conf && \